Pich Sambath: Kun Khmer

+On September 5, 2024, Sambath fought against Mehrdad Khanzadeh.
+The first round ended with a knockout victory for Sambath.
+He won the overall match.

-On September 14, 2024, in a main event of Xtreme Cambodia Kun Khmer Hang Meas HD TV, Rin Devid failed to defeat Pich Sambath at Round 1 Time 00:43.
-Pich Sambath won 12,000,000 Riels and Extreme Gold Belt from Hang Meas Kun Khmer Arena.
-Before upcoming National Champion match, on September 29, 2024, Pich Sambath lose his defense a Krud Kun Khmer belt which is won from Khim Bora to South African Kun Khmer Boxer Ncedo Gomba by decision.
-TVK prepared another belt champion rematch between Pich Sambath versus Ncedo Gomba on November 16, 2024.
-Sambath used his heavy beautiful right elbow to stop Ncedo Gomba in Round 2 at 00:30s and won 8,000,000 Riels with Krud Kun Khmer Belt.
-Ncedo Gomba told Sambath it was unbelievable that the series of Sambath's strikes are very strong.
+On September 14, 2024, in the main event of Xtreme Cambodia Kun Khmer Hang Meas HD TV, Rin Devid failed to defeat Sambath.
+Sambath won 12,000,000 Riels and an Extreme Gold Belt from the Hang Meas Kun Khmer Arena.
+Before an upcoming National Champion match, on September 29, 2024, Sambath lost his Krud Kun Khmer belt to South African Ncedo Gomba.
+TVK prepared a belt champion rematch between Sambath and Gomba on November 16, 2024, which Sambath won.
+This earned him 8,000,000 Riels and the Krud Kun Khmer Belt.

-Pich Sambath is scheduled to face Sok Thy on June 28, 2025, in a five-round title fight organized by Hang Meas TV.
-The match is considered a gift to Khmer fans who desired to see this match for long time.

-In July 2025, CSB Sport listed Pich Sambath as a top 5 Kun Khmer fighter at 60 kg alongside Chhut Serey Vannthong, Khim Bora, Sok Thy, and Beut Sangkhum.
+Sambath fought Sok Thy on June 28, 2025, in a five-round title fight organized by Hang Meas TV.
+In July 2025, CSB Sport listed Sambath within the top 5 Kun Khmer fighter at 60 kg, alongside Chhut Serey Vannthong, Khim Bora, Sok Thy, and Beut Sangkhum.

-Pich Sambath is scheduled to compete in China at the EM Legend Kun Khmer fighting championship on October 7, 2025 where he will compete against Carlos Tszhin.
-Pich Sambath is known as one of the A-level boxers in Cambodia who has the special ability to hit hard and not slow down.
-Carlos Tszhin's last match was against Chou Wei Jian where he won the WMC Belt.
-Carlos holds belts from the WMC, WBC and IPCC.
-Other Cambodian athletes scheduled to compete in the event in China include Lao Chetra, Moeun Sokhuch, Pich Athitep and Eh Yanut.
+Sambath competed in China at the EM Legend Kun Khmer fighting championship on October 7, 2025, where he competed against Carlos Tszhin.
+Before this match, Tszhin's won the WMC Belt in a match against Chou Wei Jian.
+Tszhin held belts from the WMC, WBC and IPCC.
+Other Cambodian athletes scheduled to compete in the event include Lao Chetra, Moeun Sokhuch, Pich Athitep and Eh Yanut.

+Lorn Panha, Bert Sangkham, Pich Sambath, Pich Atithep, and Keng Sieng Hay will visit France to compete in an event as a team on February 28, 2026.

+A team of Pich Sambath, Beut Sangkhum, Moeun Sokhuch, Pich Singha and Kham Neakreach will travel to South Korea to compete in a Khmer martial arts event on Sunday, March 22, 2026.
+The event is a collaborating between Bayon TV station, the Khmer Boxing Federation and the Ministry of Labor and Vocational Training.

 Kickboxing

-In the event of international friendly match of Kun Khmer between Cambodia-China on January 19, 2024, Krobei Prey Pich Sambath defeated his opponent Yang Zhuo by split decision under kickboxing rules 3 rounds.
+In an international friendly match between Cambodia and China on January 19, 2024, Sambath defeated his Yang Zhuo by split decision under kickboxing rules, in 3 rounds.

-On May 14, 2024, Pich Sambath defeated Wang Zunyang from China by decision full 3 Round K1 Rule Kickboxing which held in Phnom Penh, Cambodia.
+On May 14, 2024, Sambath defeated Wang Zunyang from China by full decision under the 3 round K1 kickboxing rules.
+The match took place in Phnom Penh, Cambodia.